jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.18 MinimumBoundingCircle
+#### 8.2.20 MinimumBoundingCircle

-Delineates the minimum bounding circle (i.e. smallest enclosing circle) for a group of vectors.
+This tool delineates the minimum bounding circle (MBC) for a group of vectors.
+The MBC is the smallest enclosing
+circle to completely enclose a feature.

+*See Also*:

+`MinimumBoundingBox`, `MinimumBoundingEnvelope`, `MinimumConvexHull`

 *Parameters*: